hashicorp/vault/website/source/docs/upgrading/upgrade-to-0.11.0.html.md

 ### Common Mount Prefixes

-Before running the upgrade, users should run `vault secrets list` to check their mount table to ensure that mounts do not have common prefix "folders".
+Before running the upgrade, users should run `vault secrets list` and `vault auth list` to check their mount table to ensure that mounts do not have common prefix "folders".
 For example, if there is a mount with path `team1/` and a mount with path `team1/secrets`, Vault will fail to unseal.
 Before upgrade, these mounts must be remounted at a path that does not share a common prefix.

 ## Changes Since 0.10.4